-- 4.2.1.6 Avoid sporadic urban development that would adversely affect the natural environment, rural amenity or landscape values; or compromise the viability of a nearby township. - 4.2.1.7 Urban development maintains the productive potential and soil resource of rural land.

-4.2.2 Objective - Urban Growth Boundaries are established as a tool to manage the growth of major centres within distinct and defendable urban edges.
+- 4.2.1.6 Avoid sporadic urban development that would adversely affect the natural environment, rural amenity or landscape values; or compromise the viability of a nearby township. - 4.2.1.7 Urban development is located so as to maintains the productive potential and soil resource of rural land. - 4.2.2 Objective Urban Growth Boundaries are established as a tool to manage the growth of major centres within distinct and defendable urban edges.